Mastering Software Development Outsourcing: Tips and Tricks

 Practices like continuous integration are highly recommended.
 It helps you detect software problems early by automatically checking code for defects.
 Another useful technique is automatic deployment.

-By following these steps, you’ll have an easier time working with your software outsourcing company.
+By following these steps, you’ll have an easier time working with your partner.